faridi92/Realtime-Chat-With-Laravel5.8-and-Socket.io/README.md

 1. Clone the repo: git clone https://github.com/murad-faridi/Realtime-Chat-With-Laravel5.8-and-Socket.io.git Realtime
 2. Enter to the destination folder : cd/Realtime
 3. Install the composer: composer install
-4. Copy the .env.example to .env and configure the Database credentials for windows: copy .env.example .env for unix: cp .env.example .env
+4. Copy the .env.example to .env and configure the Database credentials.
+   For windows: copy .env.example .env;
+   For Linux: cp .env.example .env
 5. Generate the key: php artisan key:generate
 6. Run the App by Starting development server: php artisan serve
 7. Install the reqruired dependencies in the exact order below